Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 “HBOT can be successful because it addresses the cause of the symptoms, not just the symptoms alone.
 In combination with cognitive, physical, and nutritional coaching, some HBOT protocols can be very effective.” —Dr. Mohammed Elamir, MD, FACP

-What Is Post-Concussion Syndrome
+What Is Post-Concussion Syndrome and How Does It Impact Recovery

 Post-concussion syndrome (PCS) is a condition where concussion symptoms last longer than normal.
 PCS occurs from traumatic brain injury (TBI)—a blow or jolt to the head from accidents such as falls, car accidents, and sports injuries.
 Mild to severe cases of TBI can lead to PCS.

-Symptoms of PCS include a variety of physical, cognitive, emotional, and sleep indicators such as:
+Symptoms of PCS include a variety of physical, cognitive, emotional, and sleep indicators, such as:

 • Headaches that won’t go away